-time.
-A delay of over a year between writing and air is not uncommon.
+Animation takes time.
+Good animation takes a long time.
+A delay of over a year between writing and release is not rare.
 This can really put a damper on a series' attempts to be topical.

-Can be a major cause of "We Are Still Relevant, Dammit!"
+Can be a major cause of "We Are Still Relevant, Dammit!".

 - Garry Trudeau works two weeks away from deadline, closer than any other syndicated cartoonist.
 He also has a hired inker, which cuts back on production time.
 Generally speaking, this keeps things relevant.

 - The Simpsons plays with this.
 They often try to overdub relevant jokes after the finished animation is back from its overseas production.
-They make it obvious on some occasions, such as the Super Bowl episode; the names of the teams were only said once, with Homer and Moe's mouths covered, and the overdub doesn't match the scene's audio.

-- In that particular episode, it was deliberate to show what they were doing.
-They also took some potshots at the then-current Lewinsky scandal, where the status of Bill Clinton's Presidency was clearly overdubbed as well as the status of his marriage.
+- They make it obvious on some occasions, such as the Super Bowl episode; the names of the teams were only said once, with Homer's and Moe's mouths covered, and the overdub doesn't match the scene's audio.
+In that particular episode, it was deliberate to show what they were doing.
+They also took some potshots at the then-current Lewinsky scandal, where the status of Bill Clinton's presidency was clearly overdubbed as well as the status of his marriage.

 - They try to overcome it with overdubs and lampshade hanging, but they still fall victim to this trope big time.
-Combined with the occasional tendency of episodes to air a season or more after they were completed due to Fox's seasons and Simpsons production seasons not always lining up this trope has (for instance) caused parody episodes to be released years after the works they were mocking.
+Combined with the occasional tendency of episodes to air a season or more after they were completed — due to Fox's seasons and Simpsons production seasons not always lining up — this trope has (for instance) caused parody episodes to be released years after the works they were mocking.
 Case in point, "Simpson Tide", a parody of the 1995 film Crimson Tide, was first shown in 1998note .

 - In one episode, several Itchy and Scratchy cartoons are shown in quick succession, all parodying films at least a year old.
 Krusty then hangs a huge lampshade on it, asking why they're parodying movies that old, and saying that the animation took too long to make to get it out sooner.